Have you ever thought you’d like to learn more about water, soil, pollinators, climate change, and other ecological issues … if only you had the time?

-Two Water Rocks!
-Summits will be offered at Iowa State University this summer: June 14-15 and June 21-22, 2017.
-These professional development workshops are geared towards 3rd-12th grade classroom teachers across the state of Iowa – we have something for everyone!
+The Water Rocks!
+Summit will be held on June 20-21, 2018, at Iowa State University.
+This professional development workshops are geared towards 3rd-12th grade classroom teachers across the state of Iowa – we have something for everyone!
 Teachers are asked to apply in teams of 2-4 teachers from their school district, and interdisciplinary/cross-age teams are highly encouraged.
 How about a 4th grade teacher and an elementary music teacher?
 Or a middle school science teacher and middle school language arts teacher?
 The possibilities are endless.

 In addition to the teacher team, schools also have the option of bringing along 2-4 high school students to be trained as peer mentors.
 Consider the leadership and service opportunities for high school students to go into elementary and/or middle school classrooms and lead engaging, interactive hands-on activities that get the younger students excited about the environment around them!